haimkastner/castnet-blog/contents/en/blog/flashing-tasmota-on-sonoff-rf-bridge.md

 <image-responsive class="center" imageURL="blog/flashing-sonoff-rf/device-wiring-2.jpg"  alt="Full wiring"/>
 <image-responsive class="center" imageURL="blog/flashing-sonoff-rf/device-wiring-3.jpg"  alt="Full wiring"/>

-### Connect to the PC
+### Connecting to the PC

 Make sure again that all wires are well connected.

-Again, make sure all wires wired correctly, everything connected, and the on-board switch is OFF.
+Again, make sure all wires are wired correctly, everything is connected, and the on-board switch is OFF.

 Now everything is ready for the ironing

-Press on the-`Pairing Button`.
+Press on the `Pairing Button`.

-Picture of the button position:
+Picture of the button's position:
 <image-responsive class="center" imageURL="blog/flashing-sonoff-rf/pairing-button.png"  alt="Full wiring"/>

-Connect the converter to your computer while pressing and holding the button and in the command line window that prepared earlier, press 'Enter'.
+Connect the converter to your computer while pressing and holding the button and in the command line window that you prepared earlier, press 'Enter'.

 Assuming everything went well and we got the message `flush complete`,

-Linke this:
+Like this:
 <image-responsive class="center" imageURL="blog/flashing-sonoff-rf/flash-cmd.jpg"  alt="Full wiring"/>

-The flashing finished!
+The flashing is finished!

 Disconnect the converter from the computer, remove the soldered wires and return the switch on the board to ON mode.
-And gently reconnect the parts of the device and close it with the screws.
+Gently reconnect the parts of the device and close it with the screws.

 ## Setting the device

-Make sure that all wires removed, and the cover is in his place, then connect device to the power.
+Make sure that all wires are removed, and the cover is in its place, then connect the device to the power source.

 Make sure that you have disconnected all the wires and replaced the switch on the board to ON.
-And connect the device to a power supply.
+Connect the device to a power supply.

-Wait a few seconds and then should be a new network named `sonoff-xxxx` in the WiFi list on PC or smartphone.
+Wait a few seconds and then a new network named `sonoff-xxxx` should appear in the WiFi list on a PC or smartphone.

 <image-responsive class="center" imageURL="blog/flashing-sonoff-rf/networks.jpg"  alt="networks"/>